Snatch Game (RuPaul's Drag Race season 9): Episode

-Alexis Michelle, Nina Bo'nina Brown, and Sasha Velour receive positive critiques, and Alexis Michelle wins the challenge.
-Cynthia Lee Fontaine, Farrah Moan, and Peppermint receive negative critiques, and Farrah Moan is deemed safe.
-Cynthia Lee Fontaine and Peppermint face off in a lip-sync contest to "Music" by Madonna.
+The runway category is "Night of a Thousand Madonna's", a repeat from season 8's Snatch Game runway theme.
+The judges deliver their critiques, deliberate, then share the results with the contestants.
+Alexis Michelle wins the main challenge.
+Cynthia Lee Fontaine and Peppermint place in the bottom and face off in a lip-sync contest to "Music" by Madonna.
 Peppermint wins the lip-sync and Cynthia Lee Fontaine is eliminated from the competition.